shimadasoftware/data-analysis-path/course 3/concepts.md

 ### Metadata
 Data about data.
 Metadata tells you where the data comes from, when and how it was created, and what it's all about.
+Benefits:
+- Metadata creates a single source of truth by keeping things consistent and uniform.
+- Metadata also makes data more reliable by making sure it's accurate, precise, relevant, and timely.
+- Metadata repositories make it easier and faster to bring together multiple sources for data analysis.

+### Metadata repository
+- Describe the state and location of the metadata.
+- Describe the structures of the tables inside.
+- Describe how the data flows through the repository.
+- Keep track of who accesses the metadata and when.

+### 3 Common types of metadata
+- Descriptive: Metadata that describes a piece of data and can be used to identify it at a later point in time.
+- Structural: Metadata that indicates how a piece of data is organized and whether it is part of one, or more than one, data collection.
+- Administrative: Metadata that indicates the technical source of a digital asset.

+### Data governance
+A process to ensure the formal management of a company's data assets.

 ### Relational database
 A database that contains a series of related tables that can be connected via their relationships.